 "Beauty is the translucence, through material phenomena, of the eternal splendor of the One.”

 My purpose here is to explain what Plotinus saw concerning Beauty.

-As we’ve discussed, what we judge to be beautiful reflects an underlying basis, a substrata of desires, assumptions of the good, or what we think is real and true.
+As we’ve discussed, what we judge to be beautiful reflects an underlying basis, a substrata of desires, assumptions about the good, or what we think is real and true.